Carrie Underwood: Legacy

-Awards and achievements
+Achievements

 The most awarded country artist of all time, Underwood has been the recipient of eight Grammy Awards, twelve Billboard Music Awards, sixteen Academy of Country Music Awards, seventeen American Music Awards, nine Country Music Association Awards, seven Teen Choice Awards, five CMT Artists of the Year awards, and twenty-three CMT Music Awards, among others.
 As a songwriter, she has also received a Golden Globe Award nomination and won ten BMI Awards.
 Underwood was inducted into the Grand Ole Opry in 2008, for her many accomplishments in country music, and into the Oklahoma Music Hall of Fame in 2009.
 She was inducted into the Oklahoma Hall of Fame in 2017, the highest honor one can receive from the state.
 In September 2020, Underwood won her third Entertainer of the year award from the Academy of Country Music, making her the first woman in history to do so.

 In December 2009, she was awarded the Harmony Award from the Nashville Symphony Orchestra for her achievements in music across many genres.
 In 2013, she received the Artist Achievement Award at the 38th Annual New York Honors Gala held by the T.J.
 Martell Foundation.
 In 2014, she was honored by the Country Radio Broadcasters' Board of Directors with the CRB Artist Humanitarian Award at the 2014 Country Radio Seminar.